IAA-ULB/MOCCa/experiments/readme.md

 Obviously, `BLACS` cannot pick up the MPI initialization by `mpi4py` as this happen in a `.so` file to which it has no access.

-Atfer Franky built `mpi4py/4.0.1-iimpi-2024a` which links mpi4py to the same `libmpi.so` file as `iimkl` the problem was gone.
+Atfer Franky built `mpi4py/4.0.1-iimpi-2024a` which links mpi4py to the same `libmpi.so` file as `iimkl` the problem was gone and `BLACS` correctly picks up the MPI initialization by `mpi4py`.